-- Senior Investigator, VA HSR&D Center for Clinical Management Research, VA Ann Arbor Healthcare System
+Senior Investigator, VA HSRandD Center for Clinical Management Research, VA Ann Arbor Healthcare System

-- Dr. Hayward's current work focuses on how best to measure, profile and inform providers, so as to motivate and facilitate improvements in care and patient outcomes.
-In particular, much of this research relates to the care of people with diabetes and how to create improved health care delivery systems to support better population-based care.
+Dr. Hayward's current work focuses on how best to measure, profile and inform providers, so as to motivate and facilitate improvements in care and patient outcomes.
+In particular, much of this research relates to the prevention and care of people with cardiovascular and diabetes care and how to create improved health care delivery systems to support more personalized care.

-- Sussman J, Vijan S, Hayward R (2013).
+Sussman J, Vijan S, Hayward RA (2013).
 Using benefit-based tailored treatment to improve the use of antihypertensive medications Circulation 2309-17.